uncojohnco/task-2020-BI/README.md

 <img alt="Screenshot of a Reset Camera Clip Planes UI session in Maya"
 src="https://user-images.githubusercontent.com/7044060/94517952-fd688480-01f6-11eb-8e4c-df40fc3dfdf2.gif" width="600" />

+## TODOS...
+ - Add option to run on all cameras in the scene except for defaults.
+   - Or add a widget that presents all cameras available in scene and allows the user to choose what cameras to run the operation on...
+ - Update near and far `QLineEdit`s to `QDoubleSpinBox`
+ - If the user presses enter in the near and far widget, this should envoke the "apply"

 ## Install and displaying the UI

 1. Download this repo